Rurutia1027/Terraform-in-Action/README.md

 Welcome to my journey through the **Mastering Terraform** course!
 This repository tracks my learning progress, hands-on projects, and key takeaways as I build expertise in Infrastructure as Code (IaC) using Terraform.

+This repo is isolated from [SRE-Playground](https://github.com/Rurutia1027/SRE-Playground/tree/master/practice-terraform) for future automation and scripts maintainance.

 ---

 ## Course Overview